gtsitos/react-assignment/README.md

 The application comes with a few npm libraries pre-installed, which you can see in the `package.json` file.
 The most important are:

-- React.js
+- React 18
-- Material-ui
+- Material UI (MUI v5)
-- Redux
+- Redux Toolkit
-- React Router Dom
+- React Router DOM v7
 - [Plotly](https://plot.ly/javascript/react/)

 Note: Your code should not rely on any libraries besides the ones already installed.